otaviojava/jcassandra-book/manuscript/04-cql.md

 ### Set

 Set is similar to List, however, it does not allow duplicate values.
-Thus, the same example mentioned above, but with Set, would be like the ones below.
+Thus, the same example mentioned above, but with Set, would be:

-Creation of the column family of readers (this time, it is possible to see that the duplicated book “Clean Code” by reader “David” will not appear twice).
+Creation of the column family of readers (this time, it is possible to see that the book “Clean Code” by reader “David” will not appear).

 ```sql
 DROP TABLE IF EXISTS library.reader;